-We now calibrate the model in Section 2 according to the parameter values chosen by (King and Rebelo, 1999).
-These values facilitate model comparisons to U.S. quarterly data.
-Table 1 details the assumed parameter values.
 We begin by computing business cycle moments for the HBC model with these standard parameter values.
 We subsequently show that for less elastic labor supply and smaller shocks, the HBC continues to fit the data well.
-The values $\eta=1$ and $\theta=3.48$ imply that the Frisch labor supply elasticity is approximately 4, a value that is critizicized as unrealistically high.
-We will also consider alternative values for η , θ so that the labor supply elasticity is equal to one.
+The values $\eta=1$ and $\Theta=3.48$ imply that the Frisch labor supply elasticity is approximately 4, a value that is criticized as unrealistically high.
+We will also consider alternative values for η,Θ so that the labor supply elasticity is equal to one.
 The parameters governing the stochastic process for productivity are standard and are derived from the Solow residual.
-The size of the shocks have been criticized by (Summers, 1986; Kurz and Motolese, 2005).
-We follow Kurz and Motolese in also considering the properties of the model with much smaller shocks by setting σ_v to a smaller value.
+The size of the shocks have been criticized by (Summers, 1986; Kurz et al., 2005).
+We follow (Kurz et al., 2005) in also considering the properties of the model with much smaller shocks by setting σ_v to a smaller value.